Financial-Times/x-dash/readme.md

 ## Developer guide

-This is a [Lerna](https://github.com/lerna/lerna) monorepo.
-To get started hacking on x-dash, clone it and `npm install` as usual, and Lerna will install and link together all the individual packages.
+This is an [Athloi](https://github.com/Financial-Times/athloi) monorepo.
+To get started hacking on x-dash, clone it and `npm install` as usual, and Athloi will install and link together all of the individual packages.

-Run `npm start` to open the developer interface, which shows a list of tasks.
-Choose one to run it and it'll tell you a shortcut to run that task in the future.

 ## What is this?